MicrosoftDocs/win32/desktop-src/xaudio2/how-to--load-audio-data-files-in-xaudio2.md

 ---
 title: 'How to: Load audio data files in XAudio2'
-description: This topic describes the steps to populate the structures required to play audio data in XAudio2. ms.assetid: caeb522e-d4f6-91e2-5e85-ea0af0f61300 ms.topic: article ms.date: 05/31/2018
+description: This topic describes one way to populate the structures required to play audio data in XAudio2. ms.assetid: caeb522e-d4f6-91e2-5e85-ea0af0f61300 ms.topic: article ms.date: 08/15/2024
 ---

 # How to: Load audio data files in XAudio2

 > [!NOTE]
-> This content applies only to desktop apps, and will require revision in order to function in a UWP app.
+> This content applies only to desktop apps (and would require revision in order to function in a UWP app).
 Please refer to the documentation for [**CreateFile2**](/windows/win32/api/fileapi/nf-fileapi-createfile2), [**CreateEventEx**](/windows/win32/api/synchapi/nf-synchapi-createeventexa), [**WaitForSingleObjectEx**](/windows/win32/api/synchapi/nf-synchapi-waitforsingleobjectex), [**SetFilePointerEx**](/windows/win32/api/fileapi/nf-fileapi-setfilepointerex), and [**GetOverlappedResultEx**](/windows/win32/api/ioapiset/nf-ioapiset-getoverlappedresultex).
-See SoundFileReader.h/.cpp in the BasicSound Windows 8 sample from the [Windows SDK Samples Gallery](https://github.com/microsoftarchive/msdn-code-gallery-microsoft/tree/411c271e537727d737a53fa2cbe99eaecac00cc0/Official%20Windows%20Platform%20Sample/Windows%208%20app%20samples/%5BC%2B%2B%5D-Windows%208%20app%20samples/C%2B%2B/Windows%208%20app%20samples/XAudio2%20audio%20file%20playback%20sample%20(Windows%208)).
+See `SoundFileReader.h` and `.cpp` in the [BasicSound Windows 8 sample app](https://github.com/microsoftarchive/msdn-code-gallery-microsoft/tree/411c271e537727d737a53fa2cbe99eaecac00cc0/Official%20Windows%20Platform%20Sample/Windows%208%20app%20samples/%5BC%2B%2B%5D-Windows%208%20app%20samples/C%2B%2B/Windows%208%20app%20samples/XAudio2%20audio%20file%20playback%20sample%20(Windows%208)/C%2B%2B) from now-archived Windows SDK Samples Gallery.

+To populate the structures required to play audio data in XAudio2:
+* You can load or stream an audio file,
+* or you can generate a waveform of your own and represent that waveform as samples in a buffer.

-This topic describes one way to populate the structures required to play audio data in XAudio2.
-The following steps load the 'fmt' and 'data' chunks of an audio file, and uses them to populate a **WAVEFORMATEXTENSIBLE** structure and an [**XAUDIO2_BUFFER**](/windows/desktop/api/xaudio2/ns-xaudio2-xaudio2_buffer) structure.
+This topic focuses on the method of loading an audio file.
+The following steps load the `fmt` and `data` chunks of an audio file, and use them to populate a [**WAVEFORMATEXTENSIBLE**](/windows/win32/api/mmreg/ns-mmreg-waveformatextensible) structure and an [**XAUDIO2_BUFFER**](/windows/win32/api/xaudio2/ns-xaudio2-xaudio2_buffer) structure.

 ## Preparing to parse the audio file

-Audio files supported by XAudio2 use the Resource Interchange File Format (RIFF).
-RIFF is described in the [Resource Interchange File Format (RIFF)](resource-interchange-file-format--riff-.md) overview.
-Audio data in a RIFF file is loaded by finding the RIFF chunk and then looping through the chunk to find individual chunks contained in the RIFF chunk.
+Audio files supported by XAudio2 are formatted with the Resource Interchange File Format (RIFF).
+RIFF is described in the topic [Resource Interchange File Format (RIFF)](./resource-interchange-file-format--riff-.md).
+Audio data in a RIFF file is loaded by finding the RIFF chunk, and then looping through the chunk to find individual chunks contained in the RIFF chunk.
 The following functions are examples of code to find chunks and load data contained in the chunks.

 -   To find a chunk in a RIFF file: